Persistence Theatre

 • Systems of oppression and discrimination are interdependent and span all social categorizations such as race, class, gender, ability, parental status, size, age, and sexual orientation as they apply to a given individual or group

-*PerSIStence Theatre recognizes the limits of using binary language.
-Issues facing women do not only affect cisgender women: systems of oppression are interdependent and the patriarchy affects everyone in different ways.
-Our activism includes those identifying as transgender, non-binary, 2SLGBTQIA+, Black, Indigenous, racialized, disabled, as well as people with lived experience.
+PerSIStence Theatre recognizes the limits of using binary language.
+Systems of oppression are interdependent and the patriarchy affects everyone in different ways.
+Our activism includes those all those facing gender-based barriers and we recognize the intersections of oppression experienced from many perspectives such as by those who are transgender, non-binary, 2SLGBTQIA+, Black, Indigenous, racialized, Deaf, disabled, and people with lived experience.

-PerSIStence Theatre Company Inc is an Affiliate Member of the Professional Association of Canadian Theatre (PACT), a Category A member of the Association of Professional Theatre of Newfoundland and Labrador (APTNL), and an organizational member of the Playwright's Guild of Canada.
+PerSIStence Theatre Company Inc is an Affiliate Member of the Professional Association of Canadian Theatre (PACT), a Category A member of the Association of Professional Theatre of Newfoundland and Labrador (APTNL), and an organizational member of the Playwright's Guild of Canada and the Playwrights Atlantic Resource Centre (PARC).

 Company Herstory